christopher-buss/roblox-ts-project-template/README.md

 <!-- prettier-ignore -->
 > [!NOTE]
 > This aims to be a fully-fledged solution to fully managed rojo projects but
-> does not currently have any built-in support for handing models.
+> does not currently have any built-in support for handling models.
 > Eventually this functionality will exist.
 For now, you can investigate
 > [Lune](https://lune-org.github.io/docs) to figure out solutions that will work
 > for your use case.